This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 This tool is best used for the less fleshy areas of the body, such as the neck, arms and forearms.

-If you are someone who finds releasing knots and tight spots with your finger effective, then the Jacknobber tool can be used in place of your fingers and prevent them from tiring out.
+If you find releasing knots and tight spots with your finger effective, then the Jacknobber tool can be used in place of your fingers and prevent them from tiring out.

 Can release the smallest and deepest trigger points